kumahq/kuma/docs/madr/decisions/014-mesh-circuit-breaker-policy.md

 * Good: Implementation would be the easiest, at it would involve almost no changes in the Envoy configuration itself
 * Bad: All the problems related to confusion described in the **Context and Problem Statement** section

-### Option 3: Create single `MeshCircuitBreaker` with configuration divided to `connectionThresholds` ([envoy's circuit breaker](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/circuit_breaking)) and `outlierDetection` ([envoy's outlier detection](https://gstwww.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/outlier))
+### Option 3: Create single `MeshCircuitBreaker` with configuration divided to `connectionLimits` ([envoy's circuit breaker](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/circuit_breaking)) and `outlierDetection` ([envoy's outlier detection](https://gstwww.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/outlier))

 * Good: Clearer separation of concerns between Envoy's circuit breaking and outlier detections functionalities than in Option 2

 ## Solution

-By dividing the configuration section into two separate, logical sections: `connectionThresholds` and `outlierDetection` it's easier to differentiate underlying envoy features without the need to split policy into two separate ones.
+By dividing the configuration section into two separate, logical sections: `connectionLimits` and `outlierDetection` it's easier to differentiate underlying envoy features without the need to split policy into two separate ones.

 Introducing new - 2.0 policy is a great opportunity to introduce missing so far functionality of circuit breakers for